• •

 Long Double Crochet Chevron Cowl Free Pattern

-Bringing your attention to an oldie-but-goodie today.
-My Colorado Sunrise Cowl is crochet chevron cowl free pattern that uses a unique stitch to create the chevron design.
-It’s the long double crochet stitch, which I recently mentioned in my roundup of 9 Easy, Interesting Crochet Stitches.
-Working this stitch, and alternating sunrise-inspired colors, you create a beautiful, vibrant, interesting crochet cowl pattern that’s perfect for chilly spring or summer evenings.
+I’m bringing your attention to an oldie but goodie today.
+My Colorado Sunrise Cowl is a crochet chevron cowl free pattern that uses a unique stitch to create the chevron design.
+I recently mentioned the long double crochet stitch in my 9 Easy, Interesting Crochet Stitches roundup.
+Working this stitch and alternating sunrise-inspired colors creates a beautiful, vibrant, interesting crochet cowl perfect for chilly spring or summer evenings.

 Disclosure: This post may contain affiliate links.